chgwyellow/sql_journey/README.md

   - Stands for integer, it's a whole number.
 - **Varchar**
   - Stands for **Variable-length** string.
-  - Using single quote **'This is a string'** instead of double quote **"Do not use this"**, if there is a single quote between '', it's time to use escape character **( \ )**, e.g. **'Domino\ 's pizza'**.
+  - Use single quotes **'This is a string'** instead of double quotes **"Do not use this"**.
+If there is a single quote within the string, use the escape character **( \ )**, e.g. **'Domino\ 's pizza'**.
-  - We can use double quote in a string, e.g. **'She says "ha ha ha"'**.
+  - We can use double quotes within a string, e.g. **'She says "ha ha ha"'**.

 ## Insert Data

-- Choose the columns you would like to add the data first.
+- Choose the columns you would like to add data to first.
-- Remember keeping the data type.
+- Remember to keep the correct data type.
-- After defining the columns we would like to insert data, we can inject multiple data with several values.
+- After defining the columns we would like to insert data into, we can insert multiple rows with several VALUES statements.
-- Null is not a number, even not equal to zero.
+- NULL is not a number, not even equal to zero.
-- The column which was not being specified will create the null value while inserting the data.
+- Columns that are not specified will have a NULL value when inserting data.

 ---

 ## Constraints

-- We can add constraints to limit the column condition
+- We can add constraints to limit the column conditions.

 ### NOT NULL

-- **NOT NULL** force the inserted data can not be an empty value.
+- **NOT NULL** forces the inserted data to not be an empty value (cannot be NULL).

 ### DEFAULT

-- **DEFAULT** will add the default value for the empty data.
+- **DEFAULT** will add a default value for empty data.
-- **DEFAULT** can not replace to **NOT NULL** definitely, because we can set **NULL** manually.
+- **DEFAULT** cannot replace **NOT NULL** completely, because we can still set **NULL** manually.

 ### PRIMARY KEY

-- Prevent the overlap data occur.
+- Prevents duplicate data from occurring.
-- Usually used in id column.
+- Usually used in the id column.
-- Primary key must be unique and not null.
+- A primary key must be unique and not null.

 ### AUTO INCREMENT

-- Get used to be a partner with Primary Key.
+- Usually used as a companion to Primary Key.
-- It will increase automatically from 1.
+- It will increase automatically starting from 1.
-- With Auto Increment, we don't need to assign the id or Primary Key value manually.
+- With AUTO_INCREMENT, we don't need to assign the id or Primary Key value manually.

+---

+## CRUD

+- It was made of four parts, create, read, update, and delete individually.

+### CREATE

--
+- **INSERT INTO** statement.

+### READ

+### UPDATE

+### DELETE